gotson/komga/README.md

 On rescans, Komga will update Series and Books, add new ones, and remove the ones for which files don't exist anymore.

-Then it will _parse_ each book, which consist of indexing pages (images in the archive), and generating a thumbnail.
+Then it will _analyze_ each book, which consist of indexing pages (images in the archive), and generating a thumbnail.

 ## Security